1. What is an EXISTS subquery?

 This query returns customers who have both placed orders and made payments.

-14. Can EXISTS
+14. Can EXISTS be used

 with NOT

-Yes, NOT EXISTS
+Yes, NOT EXISTS is the

-opposite of EXISTS
+opposite of EXISTS.

 It checks if the subquery returns no rows, and if it doesn’t,

-it evaluates to TRUE
+it evaluates to TRUE,

 including the row in the outer query.